MaineDSA/zillow_scraper/README.md

     patchright install
     ```

-1. Create a file called `.env` in the project directory with the following contents:
+1. Create a folder called `env` in the project directory with one or more files each containing the following contents:

     ```bash
     FORM_URL=<YOUR GOOGLE FORMS URL>